 Once signed, the contract is registered with the Apprenticeship and Industry Training Division.
-An identification card, course outline booklet and an apprentice record book are issued to you.
+You will have an identification card, course outline booklet and an apprentice record book issued.
 At this point your apprenticeship training begins.

 Registering for apprenticeship training at SAIT